Daniel-J-S/seir-flex-426/src/course-materials/react-fundamentals/week-18/day-1/labs/react-router-lab.md

 <br>
 <br>

 Here is your routing table.

-So when your app is complete it should have all the routes below.
+So when your app is complete it should have all the routes below:

 | Route           | Renders                     | Component |
 | --------------- | --------------------------- | --------- |